Balance Exercises for Seniors

 - Buildings designed with too-narrow or too-wide hallways

-Click here for a list of environmental safety tips from the Centers for Disease Control and Prevention.
+Click here for a list of environmental and other safety tips from the Centers for Disease Control and Prevention.

 Balance Exercises for Seniors

 Remember to check with your doctor before beginning this or any exercise program!